jk367/personal_website/content/photos/chips.md

 draft: false
 ---

-holocaust memorial in berlin.
+Holocaust memorial in Berlin.
 Showing signs of wear.